Launched in 2020, our new safeguarding courses have been developed in partnership with British Equestrian for anyone within the equestrian industry.

 Safeguarding in Equestrian Sport

-British Dressage are delivering face-to-face courses created in partnership with the BEF, which are available to anyone involved in equestrianism in England, Scotland and Wales.
+British Dressage are delivering face-to-face courses created in partnership with British Equestrian, which are available to anyone involved in equestrianism in England, Scotland and Wales.
 The course outlines the issues involved in safeguarding children, young people and adults at risk, as well as the signs and indicators that may show that someone is at risk of significant harm.
 Participants will also become aware of their legal and moral responsibilities and will be given guidance on how to respond to concerns.

 Participants who complete the course will receive a Safeguarding in Equestrian Sport Qualification.
 This qualification is valid for three years and can go towards the requirements needed to undergo a BD Coaching Certificate (BDCC) course and parts of the BHS Coaching Pathway.